 FAQ: Care & Feeding

-Looking for more information on day to day life with your Dalmatian?
+Looking for more information on day to day life with your Dog?

-For LUA dogs, you can feed them like any other dog.
+For LUA Dalmatians and Border Terriers, you can feed them like any other dog.

 Meadow Brook Dalmatians feeds mainly Purina Pro Plan to LUAs and Kirkland (Costco) Chicken, Rice & Vegetable, or Purina Dog Chow and Pro Plan to HUAs.